Robbins, Illinois: Municipal government

+Mayors

 In April 2021, Darren E. Bryant was elected mayor of Robbins.
-At age 29, he is the youngest African-American mayor ever elected in Illinois.
+At age 29, he was the youngest African-American mayor to have ever been elected in Illinois.

+Police department

+As of 2024, the Robbins police department had under its employment 46 police officers who had been fired from other police departments, a number higher than any other police department in Illinois.

 Transportation

 Robbins is served by a station on Metra's Rock Island District commuter rail line.
 Robbins is served by two Pace bus routes, 359 Robbins/South Kedzie Avenue and 385 87th/111th/127th.

 Interstate 294 runs through Robbins, but it has no exits within the village limits.
 Access to Interstates 57 and 294 are within a five- to eight-minute drive.

 Midway International Airport is within 25-30 minute drive.
 The village is home to MDW's southern approach radar tower.
 O'Hare International Airport is within a 30-45 minute drive via Interstate 294 using the IL-50/ 83 Cicero Exit.

 Robbins Airport, the first to be owned and operated by African-Americans in the United States, was located here from 1930 to 1933.
 It had the only flight school at the time where African-Americans could be trained as pilots, and served as a model for the Tuskegee Airmen Program during World War II.
 Many great African-American pilots flew into this forgotten airport.
 The surrounding white communities, such as Blue Island and Midlothian, did not approve of this activity, and their police sometimes arrested black pilots after they had landed in Robbins.
 The one-runway airport and hangar were destroyed by a tornado in 1933.
 School and operations were relocated by the invitation of white owners of the Harlem Airport in Chicago (it was located south of present-day Midway International Airport).
 From there, many of the flight school instructors entered the Tuskegee Airmen Program.
 One notable instructor and the man considered to be the founder of the Robbins airport was John C. Robinson, who was Supreme Commander of the Ethiopian Air Force when Italy invaded Ethiopia in 1935.
 The activities of these men and women have been recognized by the Smithsonian Institution's Air and Space Museum.